nanos-world/docs/docs/assets-modding/creating-assets/maps-and-levels/importing-maps.md

 ## Configuring the Asset Pack

-After you cooked your assets and copied the generated folder into your `Server/Assets/`.
+After you cooked your assets and copied the generated folder into your server's `Assets/` directory.
 It's time to configure the Asset Pack!
 For that please refer to [Configuring your Assets.toml](/assets-modding/creating-assets/importing-assets.md#configuring-your-assetstoml) docs page before proceeding.

 Now that you created your Assets.toml and configured the unreal settings, make sure you set up your Static Meshes properly in the `[assets.maps]` category, like that: